BenAlaa/mongo-cert-dev-exam-prep/2-Basic-cluster-administrations-M103-Notes.md

    ```

-## Logging Basics
+### Logging Basics
 MongoDB provide to logging facilities to tracking activites on your database:
 1. **Process Log**: collectes the activites into one of the following components:
-   - ACCESS - messages related to access controle, such as authentication
+   - ACCESS - messages related to access control, such as authentication
    - COMMAND - messages related to database commands
-   - CONTROL - messages related to controle activities such as initialization
+   - CONTROL - messages related to control activities such as initialization
    - FTDC - messages related to the diagnostic data collection mechanism
    - GEO - messages related to parsing geo-spatial shapes
    - INDEX - messages related to indexing operations